Dynamic Placement in Refugee Resettlement: Online Bipartite Matching ( )

 \subsection{Empirical Evaluation}

 We evaluate the employment of our potential-based matching algorithm on real yearly arrivals at HIAS.
 For each fiscal year, we consider all refugees who arrived in this period, and we consider them in the order in which they were received for allocation by HIAS.
-For the capacities, we use the year's \emph{final}, i.e., most revised, capacities.\footnote{When the number of refugees resettled in the fiscal year exceeds the official capacity, we use the the number of resettled refugees instead.
-In these situations, HIAS negotiated an increase in capacity that is not always recorded in our data.} We also immediately take into account that affiliates are restricted in which nationalities, languages, and family sizes they can accommodate, as well as in whether they can host single parents.
+For the capacities, we use the year's \emph{final}, i.e. most revised, capacities.\footnote{When the number of refugees resettled in the fiscal year exceeds the official capacity, we use the number of resettled refugees instead.
+In these situations, HIAS negotiated an increase in capacity that is not always recorded in our data.} We also immediately take into account that affiliates are restricted in which nationalities, languages, and family sizes they can accommodate, as well as in whether they can host single parents and the constraints on tied cases.

-The main way in which we deviate from reality in this experiment is accommodates the assumption in this section that cases have unit size.
+The main way in which this experiment deviates from reality is the assumption (made throughout this section) that cases have unit size.
 To satisfy this assumption, we split each case of size $s_i > 1$ into $s_i$ identical single-refugee cases with a $1/s_i$ fraction of the original employment scores.
 In subsequent sections, we will repeat the experiments without this modification.

 We study 6 fiscal years, from 2014 to 2019.
 As affiliates closed and opened across these years, the number of affiliates varies between 16 and 24 (not counting the unmatched affiliate $\bot$).
-Finally, the number of arriving refugees (cases) varies between 1,670 (640) and 4,150 (1,630) across fiscal years.
+Finally, the number of arriving refugees (respectively, cases) varies between 1\,670 (resp., 640) and 4\,150 (resp., 1\,630) across fiscal years.